Create Heat Map in Excel

 Use classification rules for group data

 In the example, we’ll forget the color scale build intervals for a better result.
-So, first, identify the intervals; then, create three rules.
+So, first, identify the intervals; then, create three rules based on Excel formulas.

 We’ll use multiple rules: